JITHUMANOJ/Speech-App/README.md

 Make sure you have installed the following prerequisites on your development meachine:

-*Android Studio.
+* Android Studio.

-*Git - [Download & Install Git](https://git-scm.com/downloads).
+* Git - [Download & Install Git](https://git-scm.com/downloads).
 OSX and Linux machines     typically have this already installed.

-*Android Build tools v28+.
+* Android Build tools v28+.

-*Android phone 7.0 and up.
+* Android phone 7.0 and up.

 ## Installation Instructions

+* Make sure you've installed the Android 7.1.1 SDK and upgraded to the latest version of Android Studio

+* Make sure you've updated all support repository and Google Play Services repository packages in the Android SDK manager

+* See the configuration and clone the environment into android studio using the following link:

 ------------